We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Why it matters

-The most successful social movements to protect the world’s forests are those led by, and accountable to, those directly impacted by the deforestation crisis.
-But the current infrastructure aimed at halting and reversing deforestation remains distant and insufficient to support the efforts of these actors, who face increasing threats.
-Civic space is a key enabling condition for civil society to defend rights, access resources, mitigate threats to forests and people, and pursue self-determined development.
+Some of the most effective movements to protect the world’s forests are those led by, and accountable to, the people most directly affected by deforestation.
+But the current infrastructure aimed at halting and reversing deforestation remains too disconnected from these actors and insufficient to support their efforts, even as they face growing threats.
+Civic space is a key enabling condition for civil society to defend rights, access resources, respond to threats to forests and people, and pursue self-determined development.
 It is therefore foundational to FPC.

-One of the many global indices measuring some degree of civic space, the CIVICUS Monitor analyzes the extent to which the three civil society rights – freedom of assembly, freedom of association, and freedom of expression – are being respected and upheld.
-It also assesses the degree to which states are protecting civil society.
-CIVICUS combines independent qualitative and quantitative data from a range of sources via standard calculations and verification checks, and rates each country as: open, narrowed, obstructed, repressed, or closed.
+One of the many global indices measuring some degree of civic space, the CIVICUS Monitor analyzes the extent to which the three civil society rights — freedom of peaceful assembly, freedom of association and freedom of expression — are being respected and upheld.
+It also assesses the degree to which states protect these freedoms.
+CIVICUS combines independent qualitative and quantitative data from a range of sources via standard calculations and verification checks, and rates each country as: open, narrowed, obstructed, repressed or closed.

 Why it matters